johnwargo/firebase-functions-deploy-helper/readme.md

 This deploys all functions in the project that end with the specified string; in this example: the `companyGet` and `contactGet` functions.

+**Note:** Search strings are case sensitive; if you used a search string of `get` you wouldn't get any matches since `Get` is capitalized in the function names.

 You can also deploy functions using search strings for both the start and end of the function name:

 ```shell